 We program a variety of events throughout the year: panel discussions, roundtables, work-in-progress performances as well as an annual gala and a biannual festival.
 Events take place at a variety of locations.
 Check individual event details for location and directions.

 Our Performance & Event SeriesSee All Upcoming Events

-Movement Research at Judson Church
+Movement Research at the Judson Church

 All Studies Project events are free and open to the public.

 [In-Person] Studies Project: Lotto Royale in New York

 |Wed Jun 14||6:30pm - 8:00pm|

 Our annual Gala at Judson Memorial Church has been postponed until further notice.
 Please check back on here for updates.